plasmaster09/multipurpose-data-storage/README.md

 ## (1.4) Optional: Publishing your prototypes with Github Pages

-Althoug prototypes aren't a fully working webapp yet, you can still publish your own prototypes on the web!
+Althoug prototypes aren't a fully working webapp yet, you can still publish your own prototypes on the web if you wish!

 You can use [Github Pages](https://pages.github.com/) to easily publish any Github repository as a simple website.
 The process is fairly simple:
 1) Create a public Github repository with your HTML pages.